-On November 13, 2014, Dr. Pamela V. Hammond was named as the Interim President of Virginia State University, a Historically Black College or University (HBCU) located in Chesterfield County, Virginia.
+On February 1, 2016, Makola M. Abdullah, PhD was named the 14th President of Virginia State University, a Historically Black, Land-Grant University (one of two in the Commonwealth of Virginia), located in Chesterfield County, Virginia.

 In remarks at his introduction to the Trojan Nation, Dr. Abdullah outlined his four core beliefs.
 “I believe in God.
 I believe in family.
 I believe in the transformative nature of education.
 I believe in Virginia State University.”

 Dr. Abdullah, his wife and his mother are products of Historically Black institutions.
 Both the Abdullah’s son, Mikaili (Morehouse) and daughter Sefiyetu (Howard) will attend an HBCU.
 “I love HBCUs,” Dr. Abdullah explains, with understatement.
 “I have a long history of understanding the mission of HBCUs.
 HBCUs represent opportunity in America.”

 In a departure from his HBCU heritage, Dr. Abdullah attended Northwestern University for his master’s and doctoral studies.
 At 24, he became the youngest African American in Northwestern’s history to receive a Ph.D. in engineering.